Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 5 of 365. **Brave and thouthful!**
-- DAY: Sunday, Went to church, i am gratefull, Blessed to see another day1, my lyft asked me to pray for him, i did, tried river coffee, chui revenue ici pour mes etudes
+- DAY: Sunday, Went to church, i am gratefull, Blessed to see another day1, my lyft asked me to pray for him, i did, tried river coffee, chui revenue ici pour mes etudes, Hanged out with the girlies and met erica from CR

 gotta lock in in nsbe, hopefully